Aurélie Marie-Lisette Talate: Biography

 Soon after their exile, Lisette and other Chagossian women, in particular her sister-in-law Charlesia Alexis, and Rita Élysée Bancoult, joined together to defend their rights.
 They organised demonstrations and hunger strikes, most notably in 1975, 1978, 1980 and 1981.
 They chose to campaign predominantly as women only, because they recognised that men were much more likely to be targeted by law enforcement.
 Their struggle drew support from many important and influential people such as Paul Bérenger and Kader Bhayat, both politicians from the MMM party led which was a left-wing socialist political party in Mauritius; but also from female activists such as Lindsey Collen, a Mauritian novelist and activist.
 Lisette was temporarily imprisoned in Rose-Hill, where she began another hunger strike.

 In 1982, the British government permitted negotiations and proposed compensation to the Chagossian refugees, who collectively received four million pounds from the UK government, and land to the value of one million pounds from the Mauritian government.
-The truth was that many Chagossian people were illiterate, and yet in order to receive their compensation, they had to sign a document in which they renounced their right to return one day to Diego Garcia.
-In response, Charlesia Alexis, Lisette Talate and Olivier Bancoult, the son of Rita Élysée Bancoult, founded the Chagos Refugee Group (CRG) to defend their cause in the pursuit of justice.
+Many Chagossian people were illiterate.
+To receive their compensation, they had to sign a document in which they renounced their right to return to Diego Garcia.

+Charlesia Alexis, Lisette Talate and Olivier Bancoult, the son of Rita Élysée Bancoult, founded the Chagos Refugee Group (CRG) to defend their cause in the pursuit of justice.
 Their case went before British courts before arriving at the European Court of Human Rights, and they received the support of many important figures such as previous British High Commissioner to Mauritius David Snoxell, and the historical novelist Philippa Gregory.

 In 2003, Lisette Talate testified in créole before the High Court of Justice in London, to contest the annulment by royal decree of a judgment made in favour of the Chagossian people.
-Her memories, which were not all precise, led the judge to decide that she could not be considered as a reliable witness, -but she nevertheless made an extremely strong impression.
+Her memories, which were not all precise, led the judge to decide that she could not be considered as a reliable witness, -but she nevertheless made a strong impression.
 According to a number of Mauritian newspapers, her name was proposed by 'l’Association Mille Femmes’ (The Association of a Thousand Women) to feature among the list of women who would be awarded the Nobel Peace Prize in 2015.
 The same year, she was permitted to briefly visit the island of her birth, more than thirty years after her forced expulsion.

+Death

 In 2012, following complications with high blood pressure, Lisette Talate was admitted to the Jeetoo hospital in Port-Louis, Mauritius.
-She died there on 4 January after ten days in hospital.
+She died there on January 4th, after ten days in hospital.
 Her funeral took place on 6 January, with Maurice Piat, the Bishop of Port-Louis.
 Many well-known figures such as government ministers, deputies and Cassam Uteem, the longest serving President of Mauritius, were there to pay their respects.

+Personal life

+Lisette's daughter Eileen has reportedly followed in her activist footsteps.